flux-labs/mesh/README.md

 * `mesh`

 #### returns:
-all edges of each mesh face as a list of lines
+* `allEdges`: all edges of each mesh face as a list of lines
+* `nakedEdges`: only edges with one incident face

 ### `triangulateMesh`
 #### parameters: